MeganNyhan/CI_PP4_Donegal_Courts/README.md

 <img src=""></details>

 ### HTML Validation
 <p> To Validate my HTML I used the WC3 Validator.
-All python code passed its Validation with no errors but one warnings as shown below in the pictures.</p>
+All HTML code passed its Validation with no errors but one warnings as shown below in the pictures.</p>

 <details><summary>-</summary>
 <img src=""></details>